chmike/securecookie/README.md

 ``` Go
 var key []byte = cookie.GenerateRandomKey()
 ```
-To mitigate the risk that an attacker get the saved key, store a second key in another place and use the xor of both keys as secure cookie key.
-The attacker will have to get both keys which must be more difficult.
+To mitigate the risk that an attacker get the saved key, you might store a second key in another place and use the xor of both keys as secure cookie key.
+The attacker will have to get both keys which should be more difficult.

 ### Instantiating a cookie object